Ann Sothern: Television

-She returned to television the following year in The Ann Sothern Show.
-Sothern starred as Kathleen "Katy" O'Connor, the assistant manager at the fictitious Bartley House Hotel.
-The series originally co-starred Ernest Truex as Katy's timid boss Jason Macauley, who was routinely outshone by Katy, and bullied by his domineering wife Flora (Reta Shaw).
+She returned to television the following year in The Ann Sothern Show, in which she starred as Kathleen "Katy" O'Connor, the assistant manager at the fictitious Bartley House Hotel.
+The series originally co-starred Ernest Truex as Katy's timid boss Jason Macauley, who was routinely outshone by Katy and bullied by his domineering wife Flora (Reta Shaw).
 Ratings for the series were weak, and after 23 episodes the show was retooled.
-Sothern's co-star from Private Secretary, Don Porter, signed on as Katy's boss James Devery.
+Sothern's co-star from Private Secretary, Don Porter, signed on as Katy's new boss James Devery.
 The addition of Porter added romantic tension to the series and helped to improve ratings.
-In 1959, the series won a Golden Globe Award for Best Television Series – Musical or Comedy.
+In 1959 the series won a Golden Globe Award for Best Television Series – Musical or Comedy.
 During the series' second season, Jesse White, who also starred in Private Secretary, joined the cast.
 Ratings for the series remained solid until CBS moved The Ann Sothern Show to Thursdays for its third season.
 Scheduled opposite the ABC series The Untouchables, ratings dropped substantially and The Ann Sothern Show was canceled in 1961.